Chemistry was not always one of Daniel Fernandez’s favorite sciences.

 “I mainly found it difficult and intimidating,” he said.
 “But the more I exposed myself to it, the better I became at the subject and actually started to enjoy it.”

-While Fernandez chose College of DuPage because it was close to home and work, and tuition was affordable, he took advantage of many opportunities.
-This included a summer research internship in 2015 at Hope College, funded by the Resource for Excellence grant program through the College of DuPage Foundation.
+While Fernandez chose College of DuPage because it was close to home and work while the tuition was affordable, he took advantage of many opportunities.
+This included a summer research internship at Hope College, funded by the Resource for Excellence grant program through the College of DuPage Foundation.
 He worked as part of a team using short-pulse lasers, advanced microscopes and computers to understand what drives the biological functions of proteins and other molecules.

 “We also studied whole organisms in an effort to understand the process of neuroregeneration, which allows some creatures, such as fish, to recover from spinal cord injury,” he said.